Pruthvirajkr/Excel-Sales-and-Finance-Analytics/README.md

 # AtliQ Hardwares Sales and Finance Analytics

-**Sales Report** >

-<span style="font-size:0.5em;">Project Objective</span>
+## Sales Report

-1. Create a customer performance report
+> 1. Create a customer performance report

-2. Conduct a comprehensive comparison between market performance and sales targets
+> 2. Conduct a comprehensive comparison between market performance and sales targets

 Purpose of sales analytics: Empower businesses to monitor and evaluate their sales activities and performance.